-Pretty much wherever you go in the United States, there is some degree of mountain biking.
-Trails can range from short, mellow pedals through the woods to unsanctioned locals proving grounds with formidable drops and other crazy features.
+Pretty much wherever you go in the United States, you can find some form of mountain biking.
+Trails might range from short, mellow pedals through the woods to unsanctioned proving grounds with formidable drops and other crazy features.

 In order to be awarded the best mountain bike state in the US, the mountain biking terrain needs to be unique and varied.

 And I’m not talking ‘only open on weekends’ or ‘10 miles of trail’ bike parks.
-The winning state should have state-of-the-art bike parks with full-time trail crews and DH trails ranging from beginner flow tracks all the way up to crazy prolines.
+The winning state should have state-of-the-art bike parks with full-time trail crews and DH trails ranging from beginner flow tracks all the way up to gnarly prolines.

 If you’ve ridden in both the eastern and western United States, you know that access to public lands makes a big difference when it comes to mountain biking.

 What’s next?
 Mountain biking is an evolving and growing sport, so that means new trails should be planned, new networks laid out, grant and state money funneled into projects, mountain bike clubs formed and supported… the list goes on.
-The best mountain bike state should have big plans for the future!

 The top three states with the best mountain biking